 Penn State is a public university that receives some funding from the government and from taxpayers.
 There is, at this time, essentially no financial aid available for international undergraduate students.
 U.S. Citizenship or legal permanent residency is a requirement for federal funds; Pennsylvania residency is a further requirement for state funds.

-Penn State University has authorized two scholarship funds that provide a limited number of tuition grants exclusively for international students: The Special International Grant-in-Aid (SIGIA) and the Tuition Assistance Grant.
+Penn State University has authorized two scholarship funds that provide a limited number of tuition grants exclusively for international students: The Special International Grant-in-Aid (SIGIA) and the Penn State Tuition Assistance Grant (PSTAG).
 These funds are administered through the Directorate of International Student and Scholar Advising (DISSA) of Global Programs.
 Although tuition grants are available for graduate students from other sources, these are the only tuition scholarships for which undergraduate international students are eligible.
 Typically, these grants range from $100 to $2000.

 The application form can be obtained from iStart.
-While the Special Grant is available to both graduate and undergraduate international students, the Tuition Assistance Grant is available only to undergraduates.
+While SIGIA is available to both graduate and undergraduate international students, PSTAG is available only to undergraduates.
 The application should be completed (including the endorsement by your academic adviser) by:

 October 15 - (for spring grants)